Art4/json-api-client/docs/document.md

 ### Get the keys of all existing values

-You cat get the keys of all existing values using the `getKeys()` method.
+You can get the keys of all existing values using the `getKeys()` method.
 Assume we have the same `$document` like in the last example.

 ```php
 var_dump($document->getKeys());